upavadi/TngApi_shortcodeConstructor/README.md

   - __URL to TNG Folder:__ TNG URL is path to TNG (http://www.mysite.com/tng).
 You may look this up from TNG Admin Setup or config.php ($tngdomain) in TNG folder.
   - __TNG Photo Folder:__ Name of TNG Photo Folder.
 Derived from TNG setup.
   - __TNG Integration Path__ Enter TNG folder name here.
 If you are using Wordpress Integration by Mark Barnes, enter the name of the page you have specified to display TNG pages within Wordpress container.
 Otherwise enter name of TNG folder.
   - __TNG Collection ID for Photo Uploads:__ 		User images are uploaded in to one of TNG folders with the collection name specified by you in the admin set up.
 Enter the name for the collection you have set up in TNG admin > media.
 Mine is called “My Uploads”.

+  __Inmportant Variable is the TNG Root Path.
+If it can not find the TNG file it will complain, bitterly.__

 # Tested on